PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.8.8 - 06/30/2019 =
+* Fix: Bug where red alert icons didn't go away when visiting the tabs from the "Extend" menu.

 = v1.8.7 - 06/29/2019 =
 * Tweak: Restricted the admin toolbar to only show under strict circumstances.